Growing lettuce from seed is simple, and so rewarding. In this post, I will show you exactly when and how to plant lettuce seeds for the best results.

 When they first sprout, lettuce seedlings are very small, and have two rounded and slightly oblong shaped leaves.
 Those are called the “seed leaves”.

-All of the ones that form after that are called the “true leaves”, and they look exactly like the mature ones – only much tinier.
+All of the ones that form after that are called the “true leaves”.
+They look exactly like the mature ones, only much tinier.
+Once several true leaves start maturing, the seed leaves will turn yellow and die.

 How To Care For Lettuce Seedlings

-Once your lettuce seedlings have germinated, they still need extra care.
-Here is what to do to ensure success after they sprout.
+Once your lettuce seedlings germinate indoors, they will need extra care.
+If you planted them outside, then you can skip this section.
+Otherwise, here’s what to do to ensure success after they sprout:

 Light

-In order to germinate and grow their best, lettuce seeds and seedlings need lots of bright light.
-So make sure to use a grow light indoors to ensure they stay compact.
+Both lettuce seeds and the seedlings need lots of bright light to germinate and grow their best.
+Make sure to use a plant light indoors so they stay compact and healthy.

 Water

-They will also do best in consistently moist soil.
-Never allow it to dry out or become too soggy.
-A moisture gauge is the perfect tool to help you get it just right.
+Lettuce seedlings need consistently moist soil, so never allow it to dry out completely or become too soggy.
+A moisture gauge is the perfect tool to help you get it just right, the reading should stay between 4-6.

 Fertilizer

-Once your baby lettuce seedlings form their first true leaves, you can start feeding them with a half strength dose of organic seedling fertilizer, liquid fish emulsion, or compost tea.
+Once your babies have formed their first true leaves, you can start feeding them.
+I recommend using a half-strength dose of organic fertilizer, liquid fish emulsion, or compost tea.

 Thinning

-If you end up with overcrowded lettuce seedlings, then you should thin them to give each one plenty of room, especially head varieties.
+If you end up overcrowding your lettuce, then you should thin the seedlings to give each one plenty of room, especially for head varieties.

-Otherwise they will compete for light, water, and nutrients, and end up crowding each other out.
-Which means you’ll have leggy plants that produce very little.
+Otherwise they will compete for light, water, and nutrients.
+Which means you’ll have leggy plants that won’t produce a head, or they’ll have thin and limp leaves.

 Transplanting Lettuce Seedlings Into The Garden

-If you started your lettuce seeds indoors, then there are a few steps you must take in order for them to survive being transplanted into the garden.
+If you started your lettuce seeds indoors, then there are a few steps you must take to make sure they will survive being transplanted into your garden.

-First, make sure that you harden them off to prepare them for life outdoors, and never skip this step.
-Otherwise, the transplant shock could be fatal.
+First, you must always harden them off to prepare them for life outdoors, and never skip this step.
+Otherwise it could kill them.

 Also, it’s very important to transplant them at the right time.
-Lettuce seedlings hate the heat, and hot weather will trigger bolting.
+They hate the heat, and hot weather will trigger premature bolting.

-So plant them into the garden as soon as the soil is workable in very early spring, or after your last heatwave in early fall.
+So plant them into your garden as soon as the soil is workable in very early spring, or after your last heatwave in early fall.

 To germinate lettuce seeds faster, try soaking them for 12-24 hours before planting.
 Also, keep the soil cool, and give them plenty of light right from the start.

-Yes, lettuce seeds need light to germinate, so make sure that you don’t sow them too deep.
-Then put them in a bright location during germination, or hang a plant light right above the trays.
+Yes, lettuce seeds do need light to germinate.
+Sow them in a bright location outside, or hang a grow light right above the tray indoors, and make sure that you don’t plant them deeper than 1/4″.

 Growing lettuce from seed is fun, and very easy.
-Simply follow the detailed instructions above for the best success, and the biggest bounty!
+Simply follow the detailed instructions in this guide for the best success, and the biggest bounty.

 Share your tips for planting lettuce seeds in the comments below.